Who are we and where did we come from?

 |Gym Membership 12 months||Free – provided by Anytime Fitness, Kew only|

-There are no other fees payable by VNL players - all other costs are covered by Boroondara Netball Association and our sponsors.
+There are no other administrative fees payable by VNL players - these costs are covered by Boroondara Netball Association and our sponsors.

 What do we expect from all players, coaches and team personnel?

 - To submit a signed VNL player form and a club contract

 - To attend training and match sessions as are directed by the Head Coach

 - To complete home training as directed by the Fitness Coaches